Accepts a list of fields and returns the first value that is not null or

 as | string | optional[a] | _coalesce | The field that contains the selected value, if any non-null value is found. |

-expressions [b] | List of expressions | required | The list of expression candidates to select from; the first non-null result from left to right is used. | |
+expressions [b] | list of expressions | required | The list of expression candidates to select from; the first non-null result from left to right is used. | |

 ignoreEmpty | boolean | optional[a] | true | If true , empty strings are treated as undefined values, that is, they are not selected. |

-[a] Optional parameters use their default value unless explicitly set. [b] The argument name |
+[a] Optional parameters use their default value unless explicitly set. [b] The parameter name |

 Hide omitted argument names for this function